-The Metcalf School's mission is to prepare educational leaders of high moral character and ethical behavior, who are equipped with the knowledge and skills needed to create lifelong learners throughout the world.
+The Metcalf School of Education's mission is to prepare educational leaders of high moral character and ethical behavior, who are equipped with the knowledge and skills needed to create lifelong learners throughout the world.

-We ground our students in teaching-learning theory but we also equip them with the practical skills needed to create learning environments.
-We help them fit instructional strategies to a wide range of educational settings and learners.
-Our ultimate goal is to teach our graduates how to create self-sufficient, lifelong learners who not only master content but also critically analyze what they learn, collaborate well with others, create innovative solutions and communicate effectively.
+We ground our students in teaching-learning theory and we equip them with the practical skills needed to create learning environments.
+We help students learn to fit instructional strategies to a wide range of educational settings and learners.
+Our ultimate goal is to teach our graduates how to create self-sufficient, lifelong learners who master content, critically analyze what they learn, collaborate well with others, create innovative solutions and communicate effectively.

-The Metcalf Graduate School of Education exists to equip 21st century educators who can create lifelong learners in schools, governments, workplaces and nonprofit organizations.
+The Metcalf School of Education exists to equip 21st century educators to create lifelong learners in schools, governments, workplaces and nonprofit organizations.
 Guiding our efforts in that mission are four foundational values:

 Live Your Purpose